 The liturgy is made up of two cycles of Word & Table.
 Each cycle leads us to see our sin, receive God's grace, and respond in faith.
 We gather for worship and we are sent for mission.

-"Blessed be God..."
-We have gathered together to offer up a blessing of praise to God - the Father, the Son, & the Holy Spirit.
+"In the Name of the Father, and of the Son, and of the Holy Spirit."
+We have gathered together in the name of the Triune God, to receive His gifts, and offer up praise to Him.
 We declare the primary purpose of our gathering - to worship God and celebrate the coming of his Kingdom.
-Throughout the church year this greeting may change to reflect the season.

 PRAYER OF PURITY